Scientology and psychiatry: The Church of Scientology and psychiatry

 Mental health care professionals are not concerned that the public will take Citizens Commission on Human Rights (CCHR) materials seriously, because of the organization's connection with the church; however, they argue that these materials can have a harmful impact when quoted without attribution.

-Except for court trials and media publications and public rallies, published materials have received little notice outside of Scientology and CCHR; of reviews available, few are positive.
+Except for court trials and media publications and public rallies, published materials have received little notice outside of Scientology and CCHR; of reviews available, few are favorable.
 Psychology professor Benjamin Beit-Hallahmi's short review of Psychiatrists: The Men Behind Hitler states:

 Scientology has attracted much attention through its propaganda effort against what it calls psychiatry.
 This has involved great expense and organizational effort, carried out through a variety of fronts.
 If the book Psychiatrists: The Men Behind Hitler (Roder, Kubillus, & Burwell, 1995) is a representative example, and I believe it is, it proves decisively that the campaign is rooted in total paranoia and pathetic ignorance.
 Reading this book, and I will urge you not to waste too much time doing it, makes clear that the authors simply have no idea what psychiatry is.

 The American Psychiatric Association's Lynn Schultz-Writsel adds:

 We have not responded in any way, shape or form.
 There has not been a hue and cry from members to respond.
 And anyway, the publication speaks for itself.

-Michael Burke, the president of the Kansas Psychiatric Association, said regarding Scientology, "They aren't really able to support their position with any scientific data, which they tend to ignore. … the public seems to be able to look right past the Scientology hoopla."
+Michael Burke, the president of the Kansas Psychiatric Association, said regarding Scientology, "They aren't really able to support their position with any scientific data, which they tend to ignore. ... the public seems to be able to look right past the Scientology hoopla."

 The commercial motivation of Scientology in questioning psychiatry, with their alternative practice, dianetics, has been questioned by Peter W. Huber.

 According to Susan Raine in Scientology in Popular Culture (2017), The Church of Scientology's programs against psychiatry "complicates the movement's quest for religious legitimacy."
 This is because of "the way in which Hubbard tried to replace psychiatry, psychology and other forms of counseling and therapy with Scientology."

 In a 2017 article in The Humanistic Psychologist, John H. Wolfe notes that Scientology has been widely discredited, and describes the ways in which Scientology differs from mainstream psychotherapy.
-He mentions that Scientology counseling is systematically thorough, meaning it considers a client’s issue individually and thoroughly before moving on to the next one.
-Wolfe also compares Scientology auditing to the “nondirective therapy” of Carl Rogers, “who stressed the importance of having the client find the client’s own answers, while the counselor refrains from interpretation, but listens with empathic understanding.”
-Unlike Roger’s technique however, Scientology’s auditors ask leading questions, instead of letting them independently stumble upon answers on their own.
+He mentions that Scientology counseling is systematically thorough, meaning it considers a client’s problem individually and thoroughly before moving on to the next one.
+Wolfe also compares Scientology auditing to the "nondirective therapy" of Carl Rogers, "who stressed the importance of having the client find the client’s own answers, while the counselor refrains from interpretation, but listens with empathic understanding."
+Unlike Roger's technique, Scientology's auditors ask leading questions, instead of letting them independently stumble upon answers on their own.